 - A visible presence in other institutional public markets.

-- A flexible issuer of private placements offering investors a variety of structures and maturities.
+- An issuer of private placements offering investors a variety of structures and maturities.

 - Regular issuance in retail markets.